Don’t you just hate how much big brands suck up all the page one results on Google?

 Keep in mind that Instagram can connect to other social profiles like Facebook and Twitter and you can post your images to these profiles all at the same time.

-Therefore, you can and should take your hashtag research off of just IG and look into what’s trending on Facebook and Twitter too and then post from IG to those profiles to expand your overall social media reach.
+Therefore, you can and should take your hashtag research off of just IG and look into what’s trending Twitter too and then post from IG to those profiles to expand your overall social media reach.

-6) Use Iconosquare to Track and Grow Your Account Like a Mad Man
+6. Use Instagram Insights To Track And Grow Your Account Like A Mad Man

-Even though you can reach 100% of your Instagram followers organically (for now) there is still an investment in your time that should be considered.
+Even though you can reach your Instagram followers organically (for now) there is still an investment in your time that should be considered.

 And even if you determine that your time investment has been worth it, you still should be tracking: